AshwinK97/Algorithms/Assignment 1/readme.md

-To run a test case:
+# To run a test cases

 python solution.py [arg1]